sealfur/sealfur-com/src/blog.md

 paginationAnchor: '#post-list'
 ---

-Firm views, loosely held
-: Based on the information I have at the time, this is my point of view.
-The great thing about continuously learning is that new information can change one's thinking on a topic.
+This is my point of view.
+It's ok if we disagree.

 <!-- todo:
 - [ ] Set up layouts/feed.html